sreenanduml/FOOD-PANDA-DATA-ANALYSIS/README.md

                 # FOOD-PANDA-DATA-ANALYSIS

-Welcome to the Foodpanda Dataset Analysis project!
+Welcome to my new project on Foodpanda Dataset Analysis .
 This repository explores and analyzes data from Foodpanda to uncover patterns in customer behavior, order trends, delivery logistics, and more.

 Exploring 6,000+ food delivery records to uncover patterns in customer behavior, delivery trends, churn, and satisfaction.